jaimini145/map101website-bd65c/src/pages/posts/grand-canyon.md

 local milk vendors- Today milk sellers are occupying the      place in the industry.
 Organized distribution of milk they’re doing to producers and customers should to see a gentle decrease in their demand.

 chemical contaminants -Increasing chemical contaminants and residual antibiotics in milk.

+Packaging- Most of the products that are dealt by Milky-way dairy such as milk, ice creams etc are all perishable in nature and a lot of care and research has to be done on the packaging that can make them last.
+There is also a need for use of technology in packaging and storage.